MrVPlusOne/academic-kickstart/content/publication/singularity.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *The 26th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering* " publication_short = "In *ESEC/FSE*"
+publication = "To appear in *The 26th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering* " publication_short = "To appear in *FSE'18*"

 # Abstract and optional shortened version.
 abstract = "We describe a new blackbox complexity testing technique for determining the worst-case asymptotic complexity of a given application.
 The key idea is to look for an input pattern —rather than a concrete input— that maximizes the asymptotic resource usage of the program.
 Because input patterns can be described concisely as programs in a restricted language, our method transforms the complexity testing problem to optimal program synthesis.
-In particular, we express these input patterns using a new model of computation called Recurrent Computation Graph (RCG) and solve the optimal synthesis problem by developing a genetic programming algorithm that operates on RCGs." abstract_short = ""
+In particular, we express these input patterns using a new model of computation called Recurrent Computation Graph (RCG) and solve the optimal synthesis problem by developing a genetic programming algorithm that operates on RCGs.
+We have implemented the proposed ideas in a tool called Singularity and evaluate it on a diverse set of benchmarks.
+Our evaluation shows that Singularity can effectively discover the worst-case complexity of various algorithms and that it is more scalable compared to existing state-of-the-art techniques.
+Furthermore, our experiments also corroborate that Singularity can discover previously unknown performance bugs and availability vulnerabilities in real-world applications such as Google Guava and JGraphT." abstract_short = ""

 # Featured image thumbnail (optional)